← Back to 漢書

 1

 In the first year, during the first month of spring, an imperial edict declared: 'Previously, Emperor Xiaohui had expressed a desire to abolish the punishment of the three clans and the ordinance against demonic speech, but the discussion remained unresolved when he passed away.
 We now abolish them.'
 In the second month, noble ranks were granted to the people, one level per household.
 For the first time, one person who exemplifies filial piety, fraternal duty, and dedication to farming was appointed at the rank of 2000 shi.
-On the bing-shen day of the fifth month in summer, the Cong Terrace in the Zhao king's palace suffered a disaster.
+On the bing-shen day of the fifth month in summer, the Cong Terrace in the Zhao king's palace caught fire.
 The sons of Emperor Xiaohui's harem were enfeoffed: Qiang as King of Huaiyang, Buyi as King of Hengshan, Hong as Marquis of Xiangcheng, Chao as Marquis of Zhi, and Wu as Marquis of Huguan.
 In autumn, peach and plum trees came into bloom.

 2